 We send the New Year wishes to our customers in the form of Calendar every year.
-However, considering the pandemic situation, we have not sent any physical New Year calendar to our customers in this financial year; but, digital greetings were sent to all our members in the form of an e-card.
+However, considering the pandemic situation, digital greetings were sent to all our members in the form of an e-card.

-G. Birthday Cakes
+G. Birthday Greetings

 Birthday is a special occasion for every person.
-To make it extra special for our customers, we have started the birthday cake activity.
-We send birthday cake to the customer on their birthday (Ahmedabad and Bangalore region).
-This activity has been quite appreciated by all our members.
-However, considering the pandemic situation, we have stopped sending physical birthday cakes to our customers of now.
-Instead of the same, we have started sending Birthday E-greetings to our members.
+To make it extra special for our customers, we send birthday cake to the customer on their birthday.
+This activity has been quite appreciated by all our customers.
+We also send Birthday E-greetings to our members.

-In house ERP
+ERP

 The Company has also focused on upgrading the IT infrastructure - both in terms of hardware and software.
 The Company has successfully implemented Sales Force.
 The software is being leveraged for lead management and CRM with monitoring of customer queries and quality of responses.
-The company has developed and implemented procurement and contracting module in the in-house ERP.

-Further, the Company is in the process of evaluating implementation of SAP for robust integrated ERP which will cater to the ever-changing business needs to facilitate informed decisions.
+The Company is in the process of implementation and migration from existing In house ERP and other soft wares to SAP integrated with Sales Force as a robust integrated ERP which will cater to the ever-changing business needs to facilitate informed decisions.